kujbika/Anomaly-trading-in-FX-market/README.md

-# Anomaly trading on FX factor portfolios: MOM, Carry and VOL
+# The cross-sectional profitability of anomaly trading on the fx market
 *__Marcell Kujbus, Financial Mathematician/Empirical Finance Researcher__* <br>
 My work is based on the precious work of Menkhoff (2012), Han (2013), and Marshall (2016). <br>
 In this research I investigate the rule of anomaly trading on the FX market (using Q10).
 The portfolios/factors are sorted by Momentum,